pivotal/docs-tap/tap-gui/auth.hbs.md

 # Set up authentication for Tanzu Developer Portal

-Tanzu Developer Portal (formerly called Tanzu Application Platform GUI) extends the current Backstage authentication plug-in so that you can see a login page based on the authentication providers configured at installation.
+Tanzu Developer Portal extends the current Backstage authentication plug-in so that you can see a login page based on the authentication providers configured at installation.
 This feature is a work in progress.

 Tanzu Developer Portal currently supports the following authentication providers: